Protecting Pollinators during Pesticide Spraying - Best Management Practices

 Environmental conditions can contribute to spray drift, which may be hazardous to pollinators.

-- Spray in early morning or evening when winds are low; however, do not spray during periods of "temperature inversion" which may occur when the air mass near the ground is cooler than the air immediately above it.
-It typically occurs between sunset and an hour or two after sunrise, and can cause pesticides to drift unpredictably and/or be carried over large distances when winds pick up.
-Some useful indicators of temperature inversions are evening/early morning mist, fog, dew or frost; and smoke, fog or dust that hangs in the air and/or moves sideways without dispersing.
+• Spray in the evening when winds are low; however, do not spray during periods of "temperature inversion" which may occur when the air mass near the ground is cooler than the air immediately above it.
+It typically occurs between sunset and one to two hours after sunrise, and can cause pesticides to drift unpredictably and/or be carried over large distances when winds pick up.
+Some useful indicators of temperature inversions are evening/early morning mist, fog, dew or frost; and smoke, dust or fog that hangs in the air and/or moves sideways without dispersing.

 Use equipment that reduces drift